 Aim to feed the tree with a native fertiliser while young.
 The full-grown Blueberry ash can handle an organic fertiliser like mulch twice a year.
 (See our review on Yates fertilisers for some of the best fertliser options you can find in 2023.)

 Water your tree well while it’s establishing itself.
 Older plants can handle drought but you’ll need to do extra watering during the dry months.

 A retractable hose reel might be the ideal choice for your garden.
-Check out our retractable hose reel top picks and if this is the right tool to get your garden looking greener.
+Check out our guide on retractable hose reels to learn more.

 Pruning Blueberry Ash

 You don’t need to do any pruning if you’re growing this plant as a tree.
 If it’s being used as a hedge or container plant, you can trim your blueberry ash after the flowers have wilted.
 (To get that perfect hedge, you'll need the best hedge trimmers here.)